krok-o/krok/ideas.md

 Remove the connection between repository and command.
 Figure out a better way to track the relationship.
 Maybe use the same table?

+Use proper foreign key definitions and cascading delete on the intermediary table which connects commands with repos.

+Only a command can be assigned to a repository and not the other way around.
+So it makes sense to only have an AddCommandToRepository because the other way around doesn't make sense.